Common side effects of tramadol

 Sweating

 Try wearing loose clothing, using a strong anti-perspirant and using a fan, if possible.
-If this does not help and you find it unbearable, speak to your doctor as you may need to be treated with a different type of painkiller.
+If this does not help and you're struggling to cope with excessive sweating, your doctor may prescribe a different painkiller.

 Low energy